pub struct ObservableVectorTransaction<'o, T: Clone> { /* private fields */ }Expand description

 Assumes the vector has already been sorted using the same comparator

-function, eg. by using sort_by
+function, eg. by using sort_by.

-If the value is found, it returns Ok(index)
+If the value is found, it returns Ok(index) where index is the index

 of the element.
-If the value isn’t found, it returns Err(index)
+If the value isn’t found, it returns Err(index) where

-is the index at which the element would need to be inserted to
+index is the index at which the element would need to be inserted to

 maintain sorted order.